grm34/ZenMaxBuilder/docs/index.md

 <br>
 ## Warning

-ZMB is a tool to facilitate the compilation of an Android kernel, it does not modify the source, does not adds possible patchset and does not fixes specific drivers or compilation warnings.
+ZMB is a tool to facilitate the compilation of the Linux kernel, it does not modify the source, does not adds possible patchset and does not fixes specific drivers or compilation warnings.

 The only change made is the addition of the selected toolchain compiler in the main Makefile, all others options from ZMB settings will be passed directly to make as command-line arguments :